TheoNeUpKid88/Fullstack-Engineer-Coding-Challenge/README.md

 ## Acknowledgments

-* Thank you, LeafFeather for giving the opportunity to show my skills
+* Thank you, LightFeather for giving the opportunity to show my skills